-Area photographers share some of their favorites spots to escape to.
-Find the Northern Michigan summer vacation vibe you crave in one (or more!) of these 10 summer sojourns.
+Area photographers share some of their favorite Northern Michigan vacation spots to escape to, paired with tips on where to explore, eat and stay.
+Find the Northern Michigan summer vacation vibe you crave with a sojourn at one (or more) of these destinations.

 To find the spot where Angela Brown captured the magic of what she calls the twinkly time of day, just follow the Big Sable River’s downstream flow to where river and Lake Michigan converge on the shore of Ludington State Park.
 Along the way, keep alert for the great blue heron that perch near wading fishermen, hoping to catch the fish first.
 Then rent a canoe at the park store and paddle the meandering water trail.
 If it weren’t for signs that mark the way, you might feel like an early explorer here, the first to discover these overgrown bayous and ponds and spot a deer on the shore or eagle overhead.
 Says Brown: “I was amazed at how beautiful it was, the way the light was cast across the water feeding into the lake.”

 Eat: Pack a picnic and nestle into a beach dune by following one of many paths that head to the lake from the park’s access road.
-Luciano’s Ristoranti (231.843.2244) offers pasta take-out; Biercamp Market (231.843.6328) a full-service deli and an impressive selection of beer and wine.
-Stay: Hike-in spots at the park’s Jack Pine campground get you closest to the sound of lapping waves (231.843.2423).
+Luciano’s Ristoranti (231.843.2244) offers pasta take-out; Biercamp Market (231.843.6328) a full-service deli with an impressive selection of beer and wine.
+Stay: Hike-in spots at the park’s Jack Pine campground get you closest to the sound of lapping waves.
 Or listen from the comfort of your bed at Snyder’s Shoreline Inn (231.845.1261).

 The water radiates a Caribbean blue and runs so clear that, on still days, you can see the meandering path of a crawfish etched into the lake bottom some 20 feet down.
 Whether it’s urban legend or truth that National Geographic once named Torch Lake one of the world’s most beautiful lakes is beside the point; those who catch a glimpse believe it true.
 The name comes from an Ojibwe phrase meaning place of the torches, for the native practice of attracting fish by torchlight.